-As one of the world earliest civilizations, China is home to an ancient history and a past made up of numerous dynasties stretching back over many millennia.
+As one of the worlds earliest civilisations, China is home to an ancient history and a past made up of numerous dynasties stretching back over many millennia.
 The final imperial dynasty of China, the Qing dynasty, lasted almost 270 years and ended in 1912.
 Following the Second World War and the Chinese civil war, Communist Party Chairman Mao proclaimed the country as the People’s Republic of China and the 1st of October marked the countries National Day.

 China is the world’s most populous country with an incredible 165 cities boasting a population in excess of one million inhabitants.
 Manufacturing, agriculture, and services are still the leading economic sectors.
 The country consumes more electricity than any other nation.
 It has traditionally relied heavily on fossil fuels, with coal and oil providing over 70% of the country’s energy production.

-Consequently, there has been more of a focus on alternative fuels and renewable energy particularly since 2011.
+Consequently, there has been more of a focus on alternative fuels and renewable energy, particularly since 2011.
 China has become more proactive in improving its environmental sustainability to counter the overpopulation and pollution which comes hand in hand with the incredible growth the country has experienced.

 China’s terrain is immense and varied, ranging from the arid northern deserts to subtropical woodlands in the south of the country.
-Mountain ranges including the Himalayas separate China from most of Southern and Central Asia.
-The Yangtze and Yellow Rivers, flow from the Tibetan Plateau to the densely populated eastern coast which stretches over 14,000 kilometers bordering the Pacific Ocean as well as the Yellow, East China, and the South China Sea.
+Mountain ranges, including the Himalayas, separate China from most of Southern and Central Asia.
+The Yangtze and Yellow Rivers flow from the Tibetan Plateau to the densely populated eastern coast which stretches over 14,000 kilometers bordering the Pacific Ocean as well as the Yellow, East China, and the South China Sea.

 Pollution and traffic congestion in major cities can be an obstacle for many people.
 Similarly, the crowding on public transport can be a real culture shock.
 Chinese people have a slightly different take on personal space than many foreigners may be accustomed to.